1895 Chicago Athletic Association football team: November 9: Duquesne Country and Athletic Club

-November 14-The football Committee of the Chicago Athletic Association held a meeting on their current roster, and decided it would not be good enough for their games ahead.
+November 14-The football committee of the Chicago Athletic Association held a meeting on their current roster, and decided it would not be good enough for their games ahead.
 They stated that only five of their starting eleven were "first class" (there is no mention of who those players were).
-Manager Cornish was told to scour the Northwest for players, and to especially seek out the infamous "Pudge" Heffelfinger, who was currently coaching at Minnesota, along with any good half backs and tackles.
+Manager Cornish was told to scour the Northwest for players, and to especially seek out the infamous "Pudge" Heffelfinger, who was currently coaching at Minnesota, along with any good halfbacks and tackles.
 The object was to get the best from Beloit, Lake Forest, and any other top colleges in the region.
 The remaining contests were a rematch with the Indianapolis Light Artillery on November 23, first mentioned today, and the Thanksgiving game against BAA.

 November 15- Several mid and northwest universities voiced their displeasure in the new CAA endeavor to find more skilled players for their football team.
-Possible targets were narrowed down to Northwestern half backs, Captain Jesse Van Doozer and Potter, Captain Woolsey from lake Forest, and player-coaches Heffelfinger and Atkinson from Minnesota and Beloit respectively.
+Possible targets were narrowed down to Northwestern halfbacks, Captain Jesse Van Doozer and Potter, Captain Woolsey from Lake Forest, and player-coaches Heffelfinger and Atkinson from Minnesota and Beloit respectively.

-November 20- The infamous Pudge Heffelfinger becomes the first men to accept manager Cornish's call for players, and agrees to play with the CAA in their thanksgiving Day contest.
-This was great new for the team, as Pudge was a 3-time All-American and played at Yale prior to his short coaching career with Minnesota.
+November 20- The infamous Pudge Heffelfinger becomes the first man to accept manager Cornish's call for players, and agrees to play with the CAA in their Thanksgiving Day contest.
+This was great news for the team, as Pudge was a 3-time All-American and played at Yale prior to his short coaching career with Minnesota.

 November 23- Van Doozer and Potter both agree to play for the CAA.
 Northwestern reportedly did not object to the decision, as long as he returned to the university for football after the contest.